What to know about the Los Angeles immigration protests after citywide ICE operations

 As of Saturday night, eight American citizens have been arrested in Paramount, ICE said in a statement.
 The agency said two juveniles will be released while others will face federal obstruction charges.

+Department of Homeland Security Secretary Kristi Noem said on "Face the Nation with Margaret Brennan" Sunday that the administration won't allow a "repeat of 2020" to occur.

+"The president knows that [Newsom] makes bad decisions, and that's why the President chose the safety of this community over waiting for Gov. Newsom to get some sanity," Noem added.
+"And that's one of the reasons why these National Guard soldiers are being federalized so they can use their special skill set to keep peace."

-ICE officers in LA are also receiving help from Customs and Border Protection, the Federal Protective Service and now, the National Guard.
+In addition to DHS, ICE officers in L.A. are also receiving help from Customs and Border Protection, the Federal Protective Service and now, the National Guard.

 Among those arrested at the protests was David Huerta, regional president of the Service Employees International Union.
 Justice Department spokesperson Ciaran McEvoy confirmed that he was being held Saturday at the Metropolitan Detention Center in Los Angeles ahead of a scheduled Monday court appearance.